 - Facilitated group activities

-- 1-hour night adventure activity for the kids
+- 1-hour night adventure activity for the girls

 - Wild Pizza dinner Saturday night campfire and wood